MeltwaterArchive/storyplayer/modules/environment/fromEnvironment.md

 _fromEnvironment()_ allows you to retrieve data from the environment that the current story is being run against.

-The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\EnvironmentDetermine_.
+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\FromEnvironment_.

 ## Behaviour And Return Codes